FH-Cloud-Computing/website/docs/lectures/3-xaas/index.md

 ![An illustration of a fiber optic cable showing a light ray bouncing off the walls.](fiber.svg)

 The issue is that light does not go &ldquo;around the corner&rdquo;.
 Fiber optic cables work by having reflective walls so the light bounces off the walls repeatedly to reach the end.
-This multiplies the way light has to travel to reach the other side of the planet.
+This multiplies the distance light has to travel to reach the other side of the planet.
 This is further compounded by the fact that light can only travel so far in a fiber optic cable, repeaters and routers in between also need time to process the data.

 The problem is further compounded by how HTTP works.
 When a website is loaded there are several elements that have to wait for each other.
 The website may reference a style sheet (CSS file), the CSS file may reference an image and so on.
 This means several round trips have to be done to build a page.
 [HTTP/2 server push](https://www.smashingmagazine.com/2017/04/guide-http2-server-push/) attempts to mitigate this.